 Roast the potatoes briefly to dry them out.
 You want to use butter and milk to make your mashed potatoes tender- not water!

 Mash, mash, mash.
 If you use one of these handheld mashers, your potatoes will likely be somewhat lumpy since it’s kinda impossible to get out all of the lumps with a hand masher.
 I have a Potato Ricer that I like to use when I really want them to come out nice and smooth.

 Then add some butter and warm milk and mash all of it together.
 Add a little salt and pepper to taste, and that’s it.

 They are perfect!
 If you want to make these ahead for the big day, just wrap them well with plastic wrap and refrigerate.
 Warm them in the slow cooker on the day of serving, adding more butter and milk as needed to keep them deliciously fluffy and tender.
 Be sure to check out my Thanksgiving menu to see all of the favorite recipes that I like to make for Thanksgiving at my house.
 Enjoy!

 How to Make Perfect Mashed Potatoes

-2 pounds Idaho or Yukon Gold potatoes, peeled and cut into 1 inch pieces
+- 2 pounds Yukon Gold or Idaho potatoes, peeled and cut into 1-inch pieces

-1. Prepare the potatoes: Heat your oven to 250° F. Place the potatoes in a large pot and fill with enough water to cover.
+- Preheat the oven to 250° F. Place the potatoes in a large pot and fill with enough water to cover.
 Add the salt and bring to a boil over high heat.
-Reduce the heat to medium and simmer until potatoes are tender- (about 12 to 15 minutes).
+Reduce the heat to medium and simmer until the potatoes are tender- (about 12 to 15 minutes).
 Drain the potatoes, transfer to a rimmed baking sheet, and place in the oven until thoroughly dried out – 7 to 8 minutes.

-2. Making them mashed: Mash the potatoes until smooth, taking care not to overwork them.
+- Mash the potatoes until smooth, taking care not to overwork them.
+I like to use a potato ricer.
 Add the butter and milk a little at a time, mashing them into the potatoes.
 Stir in the pepper.
 Add additional salt, if desired.